 Pre-service Teachers or pre-service Early Childhood Educators

-Graduating this year (2021) from an accredited Ontario Faculty of Education or Early Childhood Education program
+Graduating this year (2022) from an accredited Canadian Faculty of Education or Early Childhood Education program

 Winners will have an opportunity to participate in their choice of virtual Natural Curiosity professional learning*.